Multithreaded Scatter-Gather Execution Model for Analytical Queries

 When a worker thread picks up a task, it starts executing it.
 It scans through the data, applies the filter (WHERE clause) and calculates the intermediate result for each aggregate function (min, max and avg in our example).
 A convenient way to store the result is a hash table holding <int, <int, int, float>> key-value pairs.
 Here, we use int type for the key assuming that sensor_id is an integer column and each <int, int, float> tuple stands for the intermediate results of our three aggregate functions.

-Once a task gets executed, the worker needs to write the intermediate result (hash table) into an in-memory queue to be consumed and gathered by the orchestrator thread.
+Once a task is executed, the worker must write the intermediate result (hash table) into an in-memory queue to be consumed and gathered by the orchestrator thread.

 Gather (and merge)